Tunisia's Islamist party slams anti-Semitic chants

 For his part, Haniyeh told The Associated Press on Sunday night that he disagrees with the anti-Semitic slogans.
 "We are not against the Jews because they are Jews.
 Our problem is with those occupying the land of Palestine," he said.
 "There are Jews all over the world, but Hamas does not target them."

 But Yigal Palmor, the spokesman for Israel's Foreign Ministry, said the chants revealed Haniyeh's true sentiments.
 "If he was greeted with anti-Semitic chants, then there must be a reason why his local friends thought this might please him," Palmor told the AP in Jerusalem.

 Haniyeh is touring the Middle East to raise support for the militant Hamas group, which recently reconciled with its Palestinian rivals in the West Bank.

 Tunisia's new government has tried to ease any fears the country's small Jewish community has over the nation's Islamist-tinged government.

 The new president, former human rights activist Moncef Marzouki, went so far as to call on Dec.
 19 for any Tunisian Jews who had fled the country in the past to return.

 Tunisia currently has a Jewish population of 1,500 Jews, but in the 1960s there were 100,000.
 Most left following the 1967 war between Israel and Arab countries, and Socialist economic policies adopted by the government in the late 1960s also drove many Jewish business owners out of the country.

-Joseph Federman from Jerusalem contributed to this report.
+Paul Schemm from Rabat, Morocco, and Joseph Federman from Jerusalem, contributed to this report.